How to read your electric bill, why it matters and what you can do to save money!

 Added to this is:

 Electric utilities don’t give you these types of bills to confuse you.
-The business of producing electricity is complicated and your bill is simply a reflection of that.
-What can an average homeowner do?
+Producing electricity is complex, and your bill shows the costs behind it.
+That can an average homeowner do?
 GO SOLAR!
 Going solar, eliminates your utility and puts you in control of your energy future.
 How cool!

 Ask an ACE Solar customer about their electric bill and they’ll say “what electric bill!”
 ACT NOW!
 You can also save $3000 on your new roof if you decide to go solar!
 Now that is something to shout about!!